lyokha/nginx-haskell-module/README.md

 as normally expected.

-There is another haskell directive *haskell_content* which accepts a haskell function to generate the HTTP response.
-The function may have one of the two
+There is another haskell directive *haskell_content* which accepts a haskell function to generate HTTP response.
+The function may have one of the two types:
-types: *strictByteString-to-lazyByteString* and
+*strictByteString-to-lazyByteString* and
-*strictByteString-to-3tuple(lazyByteString-String-Int)*.
-It must be exported with *NGX_EXPORT_DEF_HANDLER* in the first case and *NGX_EXPORT_HANDLER* in the second case.
-The part *String-Int* in the second case corresponds to desired content type and HTTP status.
-In the location */content* from the above example the directive *haskell_content* makes use of the function *fromMd* to generate HTML response from a markdown text.
+*strictByteString-to-3tuple(lazyByteString,String,Int)*.
+It must be exported with *NGX_EXPORT_DEF_HANDLER* (*default* content handler) in the first case and *NGX_EXPORT_HANDLER* in the second case.
+The elements in the *3tuple* correspond to returned content, its type (e.g. *text/html* etc.) and HTTP status.
+Default content handler sets content type to *text/plain* and HTTP status to *200*.
+Directive *haskell_content* is allowed in *location* and *location-if* clauses of the nginx configuration.
+In the location */content* from the above example the directive *haskell_content* makes use of a haskell function *fromMd* to generate HTML response from a markdown text.
 Function *fromMd* translates a markdown text to HTML using Pandoc library.

 What about doing some tests?
 Let's first start nginx.